Admin-7/Mr-Robot-techniques/Security-culture-training.md

 >
 > 🚧 TK-WORK IN PROGRESS: This guide is a work in progress.
 Please contribute, but perhaps do so by [opening issues](https://github.com/AnarchoTechNYC/meta/issues/new) instead?
 >
-> 💡 **How to use this table:** TK-TODO: TL;DR: The cells to the left of "your cell" are also relevant to you!
+> 💡 **How to use this table:** TK-TODO: TL;DR: The cells to the left and above of "your cell" are also relevant to you!

 <table>
 <thead>